Sheet Pan Maple Balsamic Tempeh and Vegetables

 This sheet pan dinner came out of such a night.
 I didn’t feel like driving to the store and didn’t have much in my fridge.
 After a little experimenting, this meal was born.
 A quick marinade for the tempeh and a generous seasoning of the vegetables.
 Throw everything on a sheet pan and ta-da, dinner is served.

 I really like tempeh, but know that it might be foreign for most of you.
-If you’re brand new to tempeh, then I actually recommend trying this sausage recipe first as it’s completely fool-proof and you’ll get a better handle on how to manage the texture.
+If you’re brand new to tempeh, then I also recommend trying this sausage recipe or my tempeh bacon recipes as well; both of those are fool-proof and you’ll get a better handle on how to manage the texture.

 I’d also recommend cubing the tempeh into bite-size pieces; too large and they won’t get crispy and browned on the edges, which is what this recipe is all about.
 It’s why you want to cook the tempeh first before adding the vegetables.
 The tempeh only gets better the longer and crispier the edges get.